Where to Stay in Las Vegas (2026): Best Areas, Walkability & Strip Zones

 Sometimes a moderately priced central Strip hotel reduces transportation spending and walking fatigue enough to justify slightly higher nightly rates.

-Value-focused Strip options often outperform cheaper but more distant alternatives when total trip friction is considered.
+Value-focused Strip options often outperform cheaper but more distant alternatives when total trip friction is considered — especially when you look at which budget hotels actually reduce movement and effort.

 For Resort-Centric Stays